Leylah Fernandez: 2023: French Open final, BJK Cup win

-Fernandez showed better results post US Open swing.
-She reached her first WTA 1000 singles quarterfinal at the Guadalajara Open, losing there to Sofia Kenin.
+Fernandez had better results post the US Open.
+She reached her first WTA 1000 singles quarterfinal at the Guadalajara Open, losing to Sofia Kenin.
 At the same tournament, she also made the quarterfinals in doubles with Townsend.

 At the beginning of the Asian swing, Fernandez failed to qualify for the China Open, but won her first title since February 2022 at the Hong Kong Open, defeating Victoria Azarenka, Mirra Andreeva, Linda Fruhvirtová, Anna Blinkova and Kateřina Siniaková.
 With her title, she reentered the top 50 at No. 43 for the first time, since she dropped her Roland Garros quarterfinal points in May.
 At the next Asian tournament, the Jiangxi Open, she lost this time to Siniaková in the semifinals.
 She climbed back to the top 35 in the singles rankings and set a new career-high in doubles of No. 17, on 23 October 2023.

 Fernandez led the Canadian team to victory at the 2023 Billie Jean King Cup, winning her four singles matches and one doubles match, and defeating her first top ten opponent (Markéta Vondroušová) since the 2021 US Open.
 This was Canada's first-ever Cup win, immediately hailed as a major moment in the history of Canadian tennis, and Fernandez was widely singled out for praise for her contributions.
 She said that the achievement "means the world to me," adding that it "gives me a lot of confidence, but also the group of girls and Canada a lot of confidence."
 Fernandez won the Heart Award for both the Qualifiers and the Finals, becoming only the second player in history to win the award twice in one season.

 Fernandez hits a backhand in Strasbourg in May 2024.